Choosing a Domain for Your Podcast

-The most important thing about a podcast site is that is has a memorable, easy-to-spell domain name.
+The most important thing about a podcast site is that it has a memorable, easy-to-spell domain name.
 Likewise, use a podcast name generator to make sure that your podcast’s branding is just as impactful.
-When you tell listeners to go to the website, it must pass the radio test.
+When you tell listeners to go to the website, they must pass the radio test.
 After all, a podcast is basically a form of recorded radio!

 If you want to make your podcast part of your main site and your domain name isn’t very simple, register a second domain name and forward it to the podcast section of your website.